8 Tips To De-Stress Your December

 We all have full lives the other eleven months of the year.
 Adding an elaborate agenda to accomplish during December can only send your household into a tailspin and your blood pressure through the roof.
 The guaranteed result is tantrums from the kids and tears for you.

 There is a simple answer, if you’re willing to be ruthlessly honest with yourself about what you can actually handle.
-Start by sitting quietly for ten minutes with your eyes closed, seeing in your mind the scenes you want to create this December.
-Then open your eyes and list your priorities.
+Start by sitting quietly for five minutes with your eyes closed, seeing in your mind the scenes you want to create this December.
+Then open your eyes and write down your top priorities.
 Be realistic.
 If you want homemade presents, you probably won’t also have a clean and orderly house.
 Decide what really matters to you.

-What do you need to do so it feels like Christmas, or Chanukah, or Kwanza, or the Winter Solstice, to you?
+What do you need to do so it feels like Christmas, or Hanukkah, or Kwanza, or the Winter Solstice, to you?
 Maybe you always decorate the house with greenery, or bake cookies.
-Maybe you’d like to make presents, or volunteer to deliver meals to someone who’s housebound.
+Maybe you’d like to make presents, or start a new tradition about kindness or gratitude.
+Maybe advent calendars or latkes are essential.

 Just say no to holiday events that don’t hold meaning for you, including most work events.
 If you must spend time at work-related holiday events, be sure to acknowledge them as work time that’s cutting into the family time you want to prioritize this season.
 Take other time off to make up for it.
 For instance, you might leave work early to pick your child up after school for a special afternoon together doing something meaningful and holiday related.

-If your kids are old enough that they want to spend time with their friends rather than just family, terrific.
-Plan now to include their friends in any events where it feels appropriate – baking pies for the local soup kitchen, or making holiday cards, or gathering greenery to decorate the house.
-Your kids will probably jump at the chance for a party, even if it’s a party to make presents.
-Click here for a list of easy holiday presents kids can make.
+If your kids are old enough that they want to spend time with their friends rather than just family, that's terrific.
+Plan now to include their friends in any events where it feels appropriate – baking pies for the local soup kitchen, or gathering greenery to decorate the house.
+Your kids will probably jump at the chance for a small party, even if it’s a party to make holiday decorations.

 This family meeting about the Holidays is a great time to express what YOU most want this holiday – special time to connect with each member of your family.